evert/evert.github.com/resume.md

 Experience
 ----------

-### Founder at Bad Gateway, Toronto, 2019-now
+### Founder/CEO at Bad Gateway, Toronto, 2019-2023

 In June 2019 I founded a software development agency in Toronto.
 Our team builds Web Applications and APIs for clients in a variety of industries.

-My role includes running the company, architect, sales, support and recruiting.
-(Hopefully this list steadily decreases over time).
+This company eventually grew to 7 employees.
+We worked for for a variety of customers, including start-ups, media companies and financial institutions.

 ### Software Engineer at Ascendant Digital, Cayman Islands/Toronto - 2018-2020